nahidulhasan/laravel-pdf/README.md

 composer require nahidulhasan/html2pdf
 ```

-If laravel version is less than 5.5 , add the ServiceProvider to the providers array in config/app.php
+If laravel version < 5.5 , add the ServiceProvider to the providers array in config/app.php

     NahidulHasan\Html2pdf\Html2pdfServiceProvider::class,